michelejoseph1/cai-semantic-equivalence-benchmark/README.md

 # CAI Semantic Equivalence Benchmark v0.1
 *A focused probe for consistency under meaning-preserving paraphrase*

-This benchmark measures how reliably a model preserves its internal beliefs when two prompts ask **the same question in different words**.
+This benchmark measures how reliably a model preserves its internal beliefs when two prompts ask the same question in different words.
 It is built as the first operational slice of **Compression-Aware Intelligence (CAI)**: the view that reliability failures emerge when a model’s compressed representation cannot satisfy all constraints in a semantic equivalence class.

 A coherent model should answer both prompts the same way.